-Born in Dundee, Scotland, I trained as an actor in Edinburgh, and spent fifteen years treading the boards in rep, touring productions, pantos and West End musicals.
-Since turning to writing full time, I’ve become an established and prolific writer for numerous UK sitcoms, dramas and animated series, including SHAUN THE SHEEP and CHOP-SOCKY CHOOKS (Aardman Animation); DENNIS AND GNASHER (BBC/Red Kite); and MY SPY FAMILY (Cartoon Network/Kindle).
+Born in Dundee, Scotland, I trained as an actor in Edinburgh and spent fifteen years treading the boards in rep, touring productions, pantos and West End musicals.
+Since turning to writing full time, I’ve become an established and prolific writer on many UK TV series, including SHAUN THE SHEEP and CHOP-SOCKY CHOOKS (Aardman Animation); DENNIS AND GNASHER (BBC/Red Kite); and MY SPY FAMILY (Cartoon Network/Kindle).

-More recently, I have branched out into writing for the big screen, and in 2012 I won a place on the UK’s Guiding Lights mentoring scheme.
-On it I was mentored by Sir Kenneth Branagh who helped me develop THE WOODCUTTER, a dark, fairytale-themed horror screenplay.
-The script has been shortlisted in several screenwriting competitions, and recently won a runner-up place in the horror/thriller category of this year’s Screenplay Festival screenwriting contest.
+More recently, I branched out into writing screenplays, and was subsequently awarded a place on the UK’s Guiding Lights mentoring scheme.
+During the scheme, I was mentored by Sir Kenneth Branagh on THE WOODCUTTER, a dark, fairytale-themed horror screenplay.
+The script has since been shortlisted in several screenwriting competitions and was awarded a runner-up place in the horror/thriller category of the Screenplay Festival Competition.

 Not long after that, I secured a further place on the Edinburgh Film Festival’s Talent Lab training scheme, during which a superhero comedy pitch of mine won two out of three of the scheme’s pitching awards, including the Audience Choice Award.
 That project has since gone into development with one of the UK’s most prestigious producers of big budget features, while also attracting script development money from UK arts organisation Creative Scotland.
 More recently still, the project has also benefited enormously from the attachment of a high-profile, Oscar-winning writer/director as Story Consultant.